davidfestal/test-che-install-in-restricted-enironments/Readme.md

 export KUBECONFIG=.kubeconfig
 ```

-- Deploy the deocker v2 mirror registry to the new cluster
+- Deploy the docker v2 mirror registry to the new cluster

 ```
 ./deploy-registry.sh